sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
 This project seeks to forecast number of people infected (new and total case) caused by COVID-19 for a time duration of 30-days based on historical data from JHU.

 In my `proposal`, I initially intended to use Time Series Forecasting with Linear Learner as the benchmark along with DeepAR which is an underutilized approach in this area.
-However after doing extensive research, I have come to the conclusion that any dataset based on epi curve like an epidemic(COVID-19), pandemic(MERS) and/or outbreaks (measles) will not be best suited for DeepAR and/or [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs). see  [`Appendix A`](#DeepAR).
+However after doing extensive research, I have come to the conclusion that any dataset based on epi curve like an epidemic (COVID-19), pandemic (MERS) and/or outbreaks (measles) will not be best suited for DeepAR and/or [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs).
+See  [`Appendix A`](#DeepAR).

 Instead, I will be using Matplotlib, numpy, pandas from the scipy ecosystem to help me with data analysis and visualization.
-I will also be using scipy.optimize, from the same ecosystem to create an algorithm based on `curve_fit` function.
-It will best fit two curves: one for total cases for which I will use Logistic Function; and another for new cases for which I will be using Gaussian Function.
+I will also be using scipy.optimize from the same ecosystem to create an algorithm based on `curve_fit` function.
+It will best fit two curves: one for total cases for which I will be using Logistic Function; and another for new cases for which I will be using Gaussian Function.

 This is a very common approach used in datasets that follow an epi curve [^10] for example [Dr. Tim Churches](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number) who took the MERS virus epi curve, and `curve fitted` using the Hubei Province's COVID-19 cases.

-I will be comparing my model to the benchmark model designed by the University of Melbourne [Coronavirus 10-day forecast](http://covid19forecast.science.unimelb.edu.au/).
+I will be comparing my model to the benchmark model, [Coronavirus 10-day forecast](http://covid19forecast.science.unimelb.edu.au/), designed by the University of Melbourne.

 ### Metrics